Leody Taveras Player Props: Rangers vs. Blue Jays

 Leody Taveras At The Plate

-- He has hit a long ball in 9.3% of his games this season, and 2.8% of his trips to the dish.
+- In 10.9% of his games this year, he has hit a home run, and 3.3% of his trips to the dish.

-- Taveras has had an RBI in 15 games this year (27.8%), including eight multi-RBI outings (14.8%).
-He has also driven in three or more of his team's runs in four contests.
+- Taveras has had at least one RBI in 29.1% of his games this season (16 of 55), with more than one RBI eight times (14.5%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.